DGeorgeA/go-friday-tmjuza/README.md

-Go Friday - World's first Impulse manager app
+# Friday Calm

+This app was built using [Natively.dev](https://natively.dev) - a platform for creating mobile apps.

 Made with 💙 for creativity.